-The goal of Medical Affairs at CATO is to provide high quality medical oversight and advice to all phases of the drug development process, which includes ensuring patient safety, providing superior clinical expertise and meeting regulatory requirements.
+The goal of Medical Affairs at CATO is to provide high-quality medical oversight and advice to all phases of the drug development process.

-Medical Affairs members have considerable experience in medial writing, grant writing, peer review publications, editorial process, journal editing, books, monographs and other publications
+Medical writing, grant writing, peer review publications, editorial process, journal editing, and authorship of books, monographs, and other documents

-Medical Affairs members have done wide-ranging writing and editing of INDs, NDAs, BLAs, orphan status applications, fast track applications, pre-IND packages, EOP1, EOP2 and EOP3 packages as well as competitive agency grants such as NIH, NCI, American Heart Association and Howard Hughes Medical Institute
+Writing and editing of INDs; NDAs; BLAs; orphan status applications; fast track applications; pre-IND packages; EOP1, EOP2, and EOP3 packages; and grant applications to NIH, NCI, American Heart Association, and the Howard Hughes Medical Institute

-Medical Affairs members have made numerous presentations to medical congresses, steering committees, investigator meetings, data safety monitoring boards and FDA advisory committees
+Professional presentations at meetings of medical congresses, steering committees, investigators, data and safety monitoring boards, and FDA advisory committees

-Medical Affairs members have clinical expertise that includes emergency medicine, internal medicine, oncology, otolaryngology, pathology and pediatrics with major subspecialties in cardiology, critical care, clinical pharmacology, genetics, infectious diseases, laboratory medicine, legal medicine, neonatology, pulmonary diseases and toxicology
+Clinical practice that includes emergency medicine, internal medicine, preventive medicine, oncology, otolaryngology, pathology, pediatrics, cardiology, critical care, clinical pharmacology, genetics, infectious diseases, laboratory medicine, occupational and legal medicine, neonatology, pulmonary diseases, and both animal and human toxicology

-Our Pharmacovigilance division within Medical Affairs maintains global medical oversight operations and develops and implements custom safety processes, which routinely undergo quality improvement.
+CATO's Pharmacovigilance division within Medical Affairs maintains global medical oversight operations, including development and implementation of customized safety processes that routinely undergo quality improvement.

-Selected clinical trial experience includes immune globulin and monoclonal antibody therapy, pulmonary hypertension, asthma, chronic obstructive pulmonary disease, respiratory distress syndrome, adult respiratory distress syndrome, congestive heart failure, acute myocardial infarction, stroke (neuroprotection), gene transfer (heart & skeletal muscle), cancer (colon, lung, melanoma, stomach, pancreas, leukemia, lymphoma, stem cell therapy), Alzheimer’s disease, schizophrenia, epilepsy and vaccines (cancer, DTaP, N. meningitides, Hib, C. jejuni, anthrax and plague)
+Selected clinical trial experience includes: immune globulin and monoclonal antibody therapy; pulmonary hypertension; asthma; chronic obstructive pulmonary disease; respiratory distress syndrome; adult respiratory distress syndrome; congestive heart failure; acute myocardial infarction; stroke (neuroprotection); gene transfer (heart and skeletal muscle); inflammatory bowel disease; osteoarthritis; diabetic neuropathy; cancer (colon, lung, melanoma, stomach, pancreas, leukemia, lymphoma, stem cell therapy); Alzheimer’s disease; schizophrenia; epilepsy; and vaccines (cancer, DTaP, N. meningitidis, HiB, C. jejuni, anthrax, and plague).

-Cato Research (CATO) offers comprehensive clinical pharmacokinetic (PK) consulting services for drugs and biologics, including PK trial design, data analysis, data modeling, and reporting.
-Our PK experts have the necessary skills and experience in designing clinical PK studies to meet our Client’s needs and regulatory agency requirements in the most cost-effective and time-efficient manner.
+Cato Research offers comprehensive clinical PK consulting services for drugs and biologics, including PK trial design, data analysis, data modeling, and reporting.
+Our PK experts have the necessary skills and experience in designing clinical PK studies to meet our client’s needs and regulatory agency requirements in the most cost-effective and time-efficient manner.
 PK study designs may include: single and multiple ascending dose Phase 1 studies, special populations including renal and hepatic impairment studies, food-effect, and drug-drug interaction studies, among others.

-CATO also provides these PK services for supporting our Client’s nonclinical studies, including non-GLP PK modeling and reporting, and GLP-compliant toxicokinetic (TK) modeling and reporting.
-Our Toxicologists can design not only the TK component of nonclinical safety studies, but have extensive experience in designing the entire nonclinical program for the development of drugs and biologics.
+CATO also provides these PK services for supporting our client’s nonclinical studies, including non–GLP-compliant PK modeling and reporting as well as GLP-compliant toxicokinetic (TK) modeling and reporting.
+Our toxicologists can design not only the TK component of nonclinical safety studies, but have extensive experience in designing the entire nonclinical program for the development of drugs and biologics.

-The Nonclinical Safety Development (NSD) group at Cato Research was created in 1998, and has since expanded the company's capabilities in terms of pharmacology, safety pharmacology, absorption, distribution, metabolism, and excretion (ADME), and toxicology expertise and services.
+The Nonclinical Safety Development group at Cato Research was created in 1998 and has since expanded the company's capabilities in terms of pharmacology, safety pharmacology, ADME, and toxicology expertise and services.
 Our combination of scientific, technical, and compliance expertise allows us to design nonclinical development programs that meet regulatory agency requirements in the most cost-effective and time-efficient manner without compromising the quality of the overall safety assessment.
 Our scope of services include the following:

 Nonclinical Development Plan

-Our Toxicologists will author a nonclinical development plan specifically for your product.
-This is a comprehensive document that fully lays out all of the steps needed for a successful IND filing, and the nonclinical program needed to support clinical development beyond the IND.
+Our toxicologists will author a nonclinical development plan specifically for your product.
+This is a comprehensive document that fully lays out all the steps needed for a successful IND filing as well as the nonclinical program needed to support clinical development beyond the IND.

-If significant nonclinical information is already available, an alternate approach that addresses the needs of some of our clients is a nonclinical gap analysis, which seeks to delineate gaps or deficiencies in a current or partially executed nonclinical program, and offers concrete recommendations for addressing these gaps.
+If significant nonclinical information is already available, an alternate approach that addresses the needs of some of our clients is a nonclinical gap analysis, which seeks to delineate gaps or deficiencies in a current or partially executed nonclinical program, and offers concrete recommendations for addressing these gaps or deficiencies.

-Integral to our nonclinical development plans are estimates of the amount of test article required, estimates of study costs and overall nonclinical program costs, and estimates of the time needed to execute the nonclinical program.
+The following are Integral to our nonclinical development plans: estimates of the amount of test article required; estimates of study costs and overall nonclinical program costs; and estimates of the time needed to execute the nonclinical program.

 Execution of the Nonclinical Plan: Nonclinical Study Support

-Our Toxicologists have extensive experience in planning, conducting, and monitoring toxicology studies that have used a broad variety of routes of administration, and in an array of animal models used in pharmaceutical development.
-Types of nonclinical safety studies include, but are not limited to: ADME; safety pharmacology; single- and repeat-dose toxicology; genotoxicity; carcinogenicity; developmental and reproductive toxicology (DART); immunotoxicity; and neurotoxicity studies.
+Our toxicologists have extensive experience in planning, conducting, and monitoring toxicology studies that have used a broad variety of routes of administration, and in an array of animal models used in pharmaceutical development.
+Types of nonclinical safety studies include, but are not limited to: ADME; safety pharmacology; single- and repeated-dose toxicology; genotoxicity; carcinogenicity; developmental and reproductive toxicology; immunotoxicity; and neurotoxicity studies.
 Our study support services typically include the following activities:

 Getting Your Product into the Clinic: Nonclinical Regulatory Support

-Our NSD team is highly experienced in meeting and interacting with regulatory agencies, including the FDA (CDER, CBER, and CDRH) and Health Canada.
-We routinely author the nonclinical sections for:
+Our Nonclinical Safety Development group is highly experienced in meeting and interacting with regulatory agencies, including the FDA (CDER, CBER, and CDRH) and Health Canada.
+We routinely author the nonclinical sections for the following: